 Poor professionalism can lead to negative impressions, hinder career progression, and reduce trust in your capabilities.
 For administrative professionals, who are often at the center of office operations, these impacts can be especially damaging.

 A lack of professionalism may result in strained relationships with executives, colleagues, and clients, missed opportunities for advancement, and diminished credibility inside and outside the organization.
-It can create an impression of unreliability or inefficiency, leading others to question your ability to effectively manage responsibilities.
+It can create an impression of unreliability or inefficiency, leading others to question your ability to manage responsibilities effectively.

 This ripple effect can ultimately limit your role’s potential and stifle career growth.